 Last but not least, lay out any rules or regulations the influencer needs to follow.
 How is the influencer paid?
 When are they paid?
 What documents do they need to provide?
 How can they submit pieces of content?
 Will the content have to be approved before posting?
 Where and how do they submit it?
 All these questions need to be answered before you can send off your influencer brief.
-For example, in Upfluence software, influencers can submit content directly to get your feedback, approval, and get paid all within the platform.
+For example, in Upfluence, influencers can submit content directly to get your feedback, and approval, and get paid all within the platform.

 Also, influencer marketing is under more scrutiny by the Federal Trade Commission.
 Not surprisingly, as it turns out up to 93% of influencers are not compliant with FTC guidelines.
 Inform yourself and your potential influencers about the FTC’s guidelines for influencers to stay out of trouble!

 Be sure to check the FTC website, or the relevant institution in your country for the most up to date information!

 Still looking for some guidance in order to create your next influencer brief?
 Check out Upfluence’s influencer brief template, for you to copy and edit with details from your own campaign.
 Get tips for every step you need to include, plus examples to inspire you!